Diphtheria/acellular pertussis/tetanus booster vaccine (Tdap) (Injection)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are receiving a medicine or treatment that may weaken the immune system.
-This may include steroids (such as dexamethasone, prednisolone, prednisone, or Medrol®), radiation treatment, or cancer medicines (chemotherapy).
+- Make sure the doctor knows if you are receiving a treatment or medicine that weakens your immune system.
+This includes radiation treatment, steroid medicines (such as dexamethasone, hydrocortisone, methylprednisolone, prednisolone, prednisone, Medrol®), or cancer medicines.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you or your child are sick or have a fever.
+- Make sure your doctor knows if you are pregnant or breastfeeding or have epilepsy, a weak immune system, or a history of a stroke.
+Tell your doctor if you are sick or have a fever.

-- Tell your doctor about any reaction you or your child have had after receiving a vaccine.
+- Tell your doctor about any reaction you had after you received a vaccine.
 This includes fainting, seizures, a fever over 105 degrees F, or severe redness or swelling where the shot was given.
-Tell your doctor if you or your child have a history of Guillain-Barre syndrome (a nervous system disorder that causes paralysis) after receiving a vaccine with tetanus.
+Tell your doctor if you have a history of Guillain-Barré syndrome after you received a vaccine with tetanus.

 - This vaccine will not treat an active infection.
-If you or your child have a diphtheria, tetanus, or pertussis infection, you will need medicine to treat the infection.
+If you have a diphtheria, tetanus, or pertussis infection, you will need medicine to treat the infection.

 Possible Side Effects While Using This Medicine